rotula/pdfminer/README.md

 [![Build Status](https://travis-ci.org/euske/pdfminer.svg?branch=master)](https://travis-ci.org/euske/pdfminer)

+This is a fork of the original PDFMiner software that contains some minor adjustments needed for the development environment within the Monumenta Germaniae Historica.
+The adjustments are expected to be of little use for a wider audience.

 PDFMiner is a tool for extracting information from PDF documents.
 Unlike other PDF-related tools, it focuses entirely on getting and analyzing text data.
 PDFMiner allows one to obtain